We are thrilled to announce BISYOC 2021!

 Eberswalde is a town in the northeast of Germany, close to its capital city of Berlin.
 Surrounded by forests and having a beautiful old town center, you can find both typical buildings and the calm of nature.
 The Schorfheide Biosphere Reserve with its beautiful cultural landscape represents one of the largest cohesive woodlands in Germany.

 The course will be held in the “ Wald-Solar-Heim Eberswalde”.
 Participants will stay in single or double bedrooms.
 The place offers a large hall and several rehearsal rooms.
 The large outdoor space can be used for physical activity and has a small outdoor stage.
 Located between town and forest you can regain your strength in the breaks by walking through the woods.
 This wheelchair-friendly accommodation provides quiet private space as well as plenty of opportunities to get together.
 You will love it!

 When thinking about the choice of transportation, we encourage participants to travel in an environmentally friendly way to BISYOC.
-We will send participants more detailed information about travel options once we start offering places.
-Below you can already find some links to inform yourself about travel possibilities.
+We will send more information about travel options in the months leading up to the course.

 - Find train travel options and great tips in Europe: https://www.seat61.com/

 - The best routes and ticket deals: https://www.europebyrail.eu/